get20/INFOPS/README.md

 # INFOPS
-This repository is created for Infrastructure Service and Operations course project.
+This repository is created for Infrastructure Service and Operations(INF4017NSA) course project.